sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

-next three topics we propose to base our remarks on those of [Prof. Ryder](# "'Kālidāsa' Introduction III, Pp. XVIII-XIX.") maintaining generally the very language of the learned critic.
+next three topics we propose to base our remarks on those of Prof. Ryder[^15] maintaining generally the very language of the learned critic.

+[^15]: "'Kālidāsa' Introduction III, Pp. XVIII-XIX."

 **Kālidāsa—the singer of happy love.**